quaderno/quaderno-api/source/includes/_invoices.md

 }
 ```

 `PUT`ting to `/invoices/INVOICE_ID.json` will update the invoice with the passed parameters.
+No more than 200 items are allowed per request.
+If you need to update more use subsequent requests.

 This will return `200 OK` along with the current JSON representation of the invoice if successful.